-Al-Qaeda in the Islamic Maghreb (AQIM), one of al-Qaeda's weaker franchises before the Arab Spring uprisings began in 2011, has flourished in recent years in North Africa and is now one of al-Qaeda's best-financed and most heavily armed elements.
-The overthrow of Libyan dictator Muammar Qadhafi in 2011 pried open a Pandora's box of problems that AQIM has exploited to bolster its presence in Algeria, Libya, Mali, Morocco, and Tunisia.
-AQIM accumulated large quantities of arms, including man-portable air defense systems (MANPADS), looted from Qadhafi's huge arms depots.
+Al-Qaeda in the Islamic Maghreb (AQIM), one of al-Qaeda's weaker franchises before the onset of the Arab Spring uprisings in 2011, has flourished in recent years in North Africa and is now one of al-Qaeda's best-financed and most heavily armed elements.
+The overthrow of Libyan dictator Muammar Qadhafi in 2011 opened a Pandora's box of problems that AQIM has exploited to bolster its presence in Algeria, Libya, Mali, Morocco, and Tunisia.
+AQIM accumulated large quantities of arms, including man-portable air defense systems (MAN-PADS), looted from Qadhafi's huge arms depots.